Yesterday was a warm and breezy day, but it was quite pleasant. When I returned home to Rio Rancho, we went for a walk until sunset.

 The HRRR simulated reflectivity shows that clusters of showers and thunderstorms are likely this afternoon.

 The HRRR predicts that the high temperatures for the middle Rio Grande River Valley will peak in the low 80s F today.

 The HRRR shows that moisture will advect from the south into the Albuquerque Metro area by this evening, raising dewpoints into the mid 40s F.

 The HRRR shows strong wind gusts are possible this morning.
 The winds are expected to decrease through the afternoon and evening hours.

 The HRRR predicts that the skies will remain mostly cloudy all day.

 Today will be cooler than yesterday.
 Showers and thunderstorms are possible, statewide.

 The forecasts from the National Weather Service are from The NWS Homepage

 The upper air soundings and mesoscale analysis plots are from the Storm Prediction Center website.

-The satellite data is from College of DuPage – SATRAD
+The satellite data, model data, and forecasted soundings are from College of DuPage – SATRAD